As soon as the resident said it, he knew he’d made a mistake.

 In a few months it’ll be a year, but I still remember the look on his face.
 The ER doctor poked his head in the door.
 He asked what the ophthalmology resident on call thought it was.
 Carcinoma he said.
 So off-hand.
 So flippant.
 He just tossed it out there: CANCER.

 When he turned back to me, he realized I knew what he said.
-I was two semesters deep in nursing school and my family pedigree guaranteed a slather of sunscreen as soon as we exited the womb and a yearly mole check after age 4.
+I was two semesters deep in nursing school.
+My family pedigree guaranteed a slather of sunscreen as soon as we exited the womb and a yearly mole check after age 4.
 He backpedaled around the room about chemotherapy eye drops and squamous cells, but he was wrong.
 It wasn’t squamous.
 It was melanoma.
 And it was on my eye.
 And it was bleeding.
 I looked across the room at my husband and all I could think was…

 …oh my God.